 Understanding how dependencies correlate with vulnerabilities is important to build safe software.
-When building new applications, one can choose which packages are dependable.
+When building new applications, one can still choose on what packages to depend.
 For example, knowing that Python or Gnome applications have been less prone to vulnerabilities in the past, helps to make the right decisions and to minimize risk early.
 Even if the dependency is unavoidable, one can plan for the increased risk by allocating more resources for quality assurance.